craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Once per rest, you may use this weapon's special ability;

 #### Handaxe
-Handaxes are the most common tool-turned-weapon, as it is simply a sharp metal edge that will quickly as it enters its target and leave a gaping wound.
+Handaxes are the most common tool-turned-weapon, as it is simply a sharp metal edge that will quickly enters its target and leave a gaping wound.
 Designed to make chunks of tougher material than flesh, the handaxe is a brutal weapon when used effectively.

 Handaxes deal 2d4 slashing damage.
 Handaxes are *heavy*.
 Once per rest, you may use this weapon's special ability;